mattermost/docs/source/process/working-at-mattermost.rst

 Working at Mattermost
 ==============================================================

 The mission of Mattermost, Inc. is to give all organizations the power to achieve their highest priorities through modern communication.
-Our vision is a world where people are in constant, seemless communication about what matters most to them.
+Our vision is a world where people are in constant, seamless communication about what matters most to them.

-Our company maintains the Mattermost open source project, providing easy-to-use, multi-lingual self-hosted team communication across web, PC and phones.
+Our company maintains the Mattermost open source project, providing easy-to-use, multi-lingual, self-hosted team communication across web, PC and phones.

 We also provide Mattermost Enterprise Edition, a secure, modern, enterprise messaging solution for large organizations, as a commercial, fully supported extension of our open source software.